muraray/muraray.github.io/about.markdown

     use std::collections::HashMap;

+    fn main() {

         // Type inference lets us omit an explicit type signature
         // (which would be `HashMap<String, String>` in this example). let mut my_attributes = HashMap::new();

         my_attributes.insert(
             "I'm newbee and avid learner",
             "So can only take less critisium",
         );

         my_attributes.insert(
             "If you believe i was a forwarder",
-        "My goal is to post atleast one in a week",
+            "My goal is to post atleast one in a week", );

-    );
+        println!("my_attributes has the value {:?}", my_attributes);
+    }

+Run:
+You can run the above code and see the output using the playground link https://bit.ly/3dVdBDd

 Credits:
+Without these tools, this blog is not born thanks to there amazing working.

 Need to thanks this beutiful Jekyll theme, You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)